zhuomingao/cgov-digital-platform/docker/README.md

 This is how you can install a site.
 NOTE: at some point we will have a real site, so
 1. Start the stack
    * Run `docker-compose up -d` within this directory (`docker`) to start up the stack.
-1. Run `docker exec -it docker_web_1 /bin/bash` to login to the web container
+1. Run `docker-compose exec web /bin/bash` to login to the web container
 1. `cd /var/www`
 1. `composer install` -- Install all vendor files
 1. `blt setup` -- Perform the initial site install.